-Various theoretical models describe identity formation as a process which is strongly formed by the sociocultural context which the adolescent grows up in.
-Cultural contexts set different demands for adolescents and grant certain freedoms but also set certain boundaries when it comes to the exploration of and commitment to identity elements.
-In particular, in modern societies, youths are expected to find their own unique identity without institutional help.
-Parenting styles, which often reflect dominant socialization goals in a given cultural context, are an additional factor in the process of identity formation.
-Studies have shown that apart from such external factors, internal factors have an impact on the process and the outcome of the identity crisis in adolescence.
-In particular, in various studies self-regulation has been identified to be an important resource in this context.
+Identity formation is considered as a process which is strongly shaped by individuals' sociocultural context.
+Cultural contexts set different demands for adolescents and grant certain freedoms but also set boundaries when it comes to the exploration of and commitment to identity elements.
+Parenting styles, which typically reflect dominant socialization goals in a given cultural context, represent a significant factor in the process of identity formation.
+Similarly, internal factors impact the process and the outcome of the identity crisis in adolescence.
+In particular, self-regulation capacities have been identified to be an important resource in this context.
 The role of implicit motives, however, has not yet been examined in the context of identity formation.
-This is surprising as implicit motives energize and direct behavior.
-Moreover, they influence developmental processes across the life-span.
+This is surprising as implicit motives not only energize and direct behavior but also influence developmental processes across the life-span.

-In the present project (funded by the German Research Foundation, DFG; 2016-2019) the research traditions of implicit motives and identity formation which previously have been considered separately are meant to be brought together.
-Identity formation here is understood as a combination of exploration of and resulting commitment to goals.
+In the ongoing studies (funded by the German Research Foundation, DFG; 2016-2020) the research traditions of implicit motives and identity formation which previously have led separate lives are brought together.
 A central assumption of the project is that implicit motives form the process of identity formation because they function as a sort of weighing disposition, indicating whether an identity element (i.e., goal) under exploration shows a fit with one's inner needs.
 The multivariate, cross-cultural, and longitudinal design makes it possible to conjointly consider various significant factors that impact identity formation in adolescence, thus promising new insights in a topic that has always fascinated psychologists.